Jontzii/simple-ts3-api/README.md

 The API needs .env file or the variables can be set manually.

-Run with `docker run -d --name simple-ts3-api -p 80:80 --env-file .env jontzii/simple-ts3-api:latest`.
+Run with `docker run -d --name simple-ts3-api -p 80:80 --env-file .env --restart unless-stopped jontzii/simple-ts3-api:latest`.